Josh. 2:11 - "When we heard it, our hearts melted and no courage remained..."

 Here is what the Hebrew writer says about Rahab, “By faith Rahab the harlot did not perish along with those who were disobedient, after she had welcomed the spies in peace.”

-By Faith in Jesus Christ you and I will not perish along with those who are disobedient.
+By Faith in Jesus Christ you and I will not perish with those who are non-believers.

 The trouble with some people is that during trying times, they stop trying.